Shiv Pratap Shukla

 Shiv Pratap Shukla (born 1 April 1952) is an Indian politician and statesman.
-Currently, he is the 22nd Governor of Himachal Pradesh since 2023.
+Currently, he is the Governor of Telangana since 2026.
+He served as the 22nd Governor of Himachal Pradesh from 2023 to 2026.
 He was the Minister of State for Finance in the First Modi ministry.
 He was a Member of Parliament in the upper house (Rajya Sabha) of the Indian Parliament represented the Indian state, Uttar Pradesh.

 Political career

 Member of Legislative Assembly

 Shukla campaigned in the General Elections in 1989 and was elected a member of the Uttar Pradesh Legislative Assembly, defeating Shri Sunil Shastri of INC. He was elected as Member of the Legislative Assembly four consecutive times in 1989, 1991, 1993 and 1996.

 Minister of state in the BJP government

 Shukla was appointed a state minister in Bharatiya Janata Party (BJP) led governments in Uttar Pradesh.
-He was appointed the cabinet Minister for Jails in 1996–1998 under Bharatiya Janata Party–Bahujan Samaj Party a short-lived coalition government of Mayawati and Kalyan Singh and later on appointed Minister for Rural Development in year 1998–2002 under BJP government of Rajnath Singh.
+He was appointed the cabinet Minister for Jails in 1996–1998 under Bharatiya Janata Party–Bahujan Samaj Party a short-lived coalition government of Mayawati and Kalyan Singh and later on appointed Minister for Rural Development in year 1998–2002 under the BJP government of then Chief Minister Rajnath Singh.